sverweij/mscgen_js/README.md

 It uses [mocha][21], [chai][39],
 [istanbul][28], [eslint][22] and [dependency-cruiser][41] to
 maintain some modicum of verifiable code quality.
-You can see the build history in [Travis][travis.mscgenjs] and an indication of the shape of the code at [Code Climate ][codeclimate.mscgenjs].
+You can see the build history in [GitHub actions][github.actions] and an indication of the shape of the code at [Code Climate ][codeclimate.mscgenjs].

 ## Thanks